Business of Health Care:

 Managing an Aging Workforce

-This year’s NH Business Review Health Care Forum, “The Business of Healthcare: Managing an Aging Workforce,” features a look at the issues related to the nation and state’s changing demographics.
+This year’s NH Business Review Health Care Forum, “The Business of Healthcare: Managing an Aging Workforce,” featured a look at the issues related to the nation and state’s changing demographics.

-The forum will include a national perspective on the issues from keynote speaker Dr. Bruce Clark, a nationally recognized authority on the social, business and marketing implications of an aging American population and producer of the 20-part PBS series, "Caring for an Aging Society."
+The forum included a national perspective on the issues from keynote speaker Dr. Bruce Clark, a nationally recognized authority on the social, business and marketing implications of an aging American population and producer of the 20-part PBS series, "Caring for an Aging Society."

-The morning will also include a panel of local experts who will discuss how the issues related to an aging workforce affect employers, employees health care providers and others.
+The morning forum also included a panel of local experts who discussed how the issues related to an aging workforce affects employers, employees' health care providers, and others.

-This event is open to everyone but the forum is specifically ideal for business executives, health-care providers, clinicians, benefits specialists and human resource professionals.
+This annual event is open to everyone, but the forum is specifically ideal for business executives, health-care providers, clinicians, benefits specialists and human resource professionals.

 Co-founder of Age Wave and Impact Presentations Group, Dr. Bruce Clark has emerged as one of the nation's leading authorities on the healthcare, social, financial and marketing implications of the "aging of America."
 Appearing frequently in national media, one of his most prominent accomplishments has been the production of the 20-part PBS series "Caring for an Aging Society."
 In his entertaining and commanding presentations, Dr. Clark combines a dynamism and wit that is uniquely enriched by his research-based knowledge about his 8 consumer-centric trends transforming American Health Care over the next 5 years creating enormous change, challenge and opportunity in their wake.